Welcome to eJudgements’ SA Online Law Reports

 Click here to see some more screenshots from the judgements’ database available to subscribers.

 See for yourself what we can do:

-eJudgements not only makes use of the extremely powerful Sharepoint search functionality, but cases are also being tagged to enable searches to be refined (eg according to subject matter, Court, even counsel who appeared in the case).
+eJudgements’ South African Online Law Reports doesn’t only use the extremely powerful Sharepoint search functionality, but we are tagging cases to enable searches to be refined.
+Examples of refinements are subject matter, Court, even counsel who appeared in the case.